Matt-Jensen/ember-cli-g-maps/README.md

 };
 ```

-You wont see your map unless it has height
+You wont see your map unless it has height.
+In `app/styles/app.css`:

 ```css
 .ember-cli-g-map {